+MENU/ESC

-MENU/ESC To scroll through the menu section headers or to escape from anywhere in software.
+To scroll through the menu section headers or to escape from anywhere in software.
 The escape sequence allows the user to back out of any changes in a logical manner.
 Using the escape key aborts all changes to the current screen and backs the user out one level in the software tree.
 The manual will refer to this key as either MENU or ESC, depending upon its particular function.
+In the battery-powered version of the Q46, this is also the ON button.

+UP (arrow)

-UP (arrow) To scroll through individual list or display items and to change number values.
+To scroll through individual list or display items and to

+change number values.